fizzerle/TISSFeedbacktool/README.md

 # Feedbacktool

-Die Docker Container können mit `docker-compose build` gebuildet werden und anschließen mit `docker-compose up` ausgeführt werden.
+The Docker containers can be built with `docker-compose build` and then executed with `docker-compose up`.

-Der Docker Container ist anschließend unter folgendem URL erreichbar: http://localhost:8888/feedbacktool/
+The Docker container is then accessible at the following URL: http://localhost:8888/feedbacktool/

-Nach dem Starten sollten zuerst Fragen aus der JSON Datei gelesen werden.
-Dazu geht man auf die Evaluationsseite und klickt auf den Button `Load Questions from JSON`.
-Danach kann der Fragebogen bereits ausgefüllt werden.
+After starting, questions should first be read from the JSON file.
+To do this, go to the evaluation page and click on the button `Load Questions from JSON`.
+After that the questionnaire can already be filled out.